-The Office of Public Defense does handle dependency cases when CPS is involved.
+The Department of Public Defense does handle dependency cases when CPS is involved.
 Come in for an interview to one of our offices with your dependency case number, the type of hearing scheduled, and court dates.
 If you qualify, we will assign you an attorney.

 Do you handle child support hearings?

 No, DPD does not handle child support hearings.
 However, if you are being held in "contempt of court" for failing to pay child support, DPD will appoint you an attorney for the contempt issue only.
 (Contempt of Court is a jailable offense.)

 Can I get an attorney for a restraining order?

 Can I get an attorney for a magistrate hearing?